carsonmcdonald/HTTP-Live-Video-Stream-Segmenter-and-Distributor/README.md

 - Creates both single and variable bitrate outputs
 - Transfer encoded segments via copy, FTP, SCP or transfer to AWS S3
+- Implements failover protection when using multiple media servers
 - Sending the INT signal to the segmenter process will cause it to terminate gracefully

 ## REQUIREMENTS